 Main Content Start

-NWACC provides students with a guided path to earn an Associate of Applied Science Degree and become a Physical Therapist Assistant (PTA).
+As an NWACC student, you are provided with a guided path to earn an Associate of Applied Science Degree and become a Physical Therapist Assistant (PTA).

 Once Accepted into the PTA Program:

-- Students begin the technical phase of the PTA Program curriculum in June of each year.
+- Begin the technical phase of the PTA Program curriculum in June of each year.

-- Following completion of the Summer courses, students will attend Fall and Spring semesters.
+- Following completion of the summer courses, you will attend fall and spring semesters.

 - Clinical placement may be subject to a criminal background check, drug screening and other clinical facility policies.

-- Students may be required to go to health care institutions outside of Northwest Arkansas for clinical internships at the student's expense.
+- You may be required to go to health care institutions outside of Northwest Arkansas for clinical internships at your expense.

-- Students will be required to complete 20 hours per semester of service learning for regional non-profit agencies.
+- You will be required to complete 20 hours per semester of service learning for regional non-profit agencies.

 PHTA 2114 Basic PT Tests and Measures